Arturo Freeman

-Arturo Freeman (born October 27, 1976) is a former American football player who played safety for the NFL's Miami Dolphins and New England Patriots.
+Arturo Freeman (born October 27, 1976) is an American former professional football safety for the Miami Dolphins and New England Patriots of the National Football League (NFL).
 He attended the University of South Carolina for college.
-Freeman was drafted in the fifth round of the 2000 NFL Draft by the Dolphins.
+Freeman was selected by the Dolphins in the fifth round of the 2000 NFL draft.
 He also signed with the Green Bay Packers briefly.